It's easier than ever to get fitter - with a wealth of wearable tech on your side.

 Set reminders and move more

 If you're just starting out on a fitness plan, one easy tip is simply to move more often.
-Lots of fitness bands like the Garmin Vivosmart Jawbone UP2 and the Polar Loop 2 offer gentle reminders that let you know if you've been sitting still for too long.
+Lots of fitness bands like the Fitbit Charge 2 and Garmin Vivosmart HR+ offer gentle reminders that let you know if you've been sitting still for too long.
 Research has shown that moving regularly is essential to your overall health and getting up for a short walk every hour will add to you overall fitness.

 LIT up your life